Buuri Constituency

 Buuri Constituency is an electoral constituency in Kenya.
 It is one of nine constituencies in Meru County.
 The constituency was split from North Imenti Constituency.
 It has an area of 69.21 km².

 Buuri Constituency contains five county assembly wards: Timau, Kisima, Kiirua/Naari, Ruiri/Rwarera and Kibirichia.

-Elijah Thuranira is the assemblymember from Kibirichia, Martin Kimathi Muriungi is from Timau, Joy Karambu is from Kisima, Peter Kalembe is from Ruiri.
-Isaac Murithi Murianki, an independent candidate, is the incoming member from Kiirua Naari ward in 2022.
+Elijah Thuranira was the assembly member from Kibirichia, Martin Kimathi Muriungi is from Timau, Joy Karambu is from Kisima, Peter Kalembe was from Ruiri.
+Jennifer Makena Murogocho is the MCA Kiirua-Naari ward from 2022.